 LED Indicator Circuit

-LED indicators are a crucial component in various electronic projects, providing visual feedback on the status of a circuit or system.
+LED indicators are crucial components in various electronic projects.
+They provide visual feedback on the status of a circuit or system.
 In this blog post, we’ll explore how to create a simple LED indicator using a 555 timer IC.

 The circuit is built around the 555 timer IC, which is configured in astable mode to generate a square wave output.
 The frequency of the output is determined by the values of the resistors and capacitor